 The Palliser coat of arms

-Coat of arms of John Palliser
+of the descendants of John Palliser of Newby Wiske

-Dugdale's Visitation, 21st Aug 1665, Palleser of Newby Wiske
+Aug 1665, Palleser of Newby Wiske

 Respite

-given for proofe of these armes, but nothing done in it.
+given for proofe of these armes,

-Arms - Per pale sable and argent, three lions rampant
+Arms - Per pale sable and argent, three lions rampant counterchanged

 Crest - Out of a ducal coronet gules a demi-eagle displayed or.